 Section 4.3 Do any of these restrictions apply to your drugs?
+Section 4.5 Do any of these restrictions apply to your drugs:

 The plan's Drug List includes information about the restrictions described above.
 To find out if any of these restrictions apply to a drug you take or want to take, check the Drug List.
 For the most up-to-date information, call Member Services (phone numbers are printed on the back cover of this booklet) or check our website (www.ChooseUltimate.com).